 SNH 1050 – Intermediate Spanish II – 3 credits

-Includes: in-country program transportation, lodging, international health and evacuation insurance, program events, most meals, and OIED/CCS administrative fee.
+2Program Cost includes in-country program transportation, lodging, international health and evacuation insurance, program events, all meals, and OIED/CCS administrative fee..

-* Non-US citizens may need to apply for a visa before entering Spain
+3Some non-US citizens may need to apply for a visa prior to entering Spain.

 Appalachian reserves the right to cancel or alter the program format or to change costs in case of conditions beyond the university's control.
 Further details about Appalachian's withdrawal/cancellation policy can be found at this link.

 If you plan to use any form of financial aid (loans, grants, scholarships) to participate in a short-term, faculty-led education abroad program, we strongly recommend that you take the following steps before applying to the program:

 - Complete your FAFSA for the academic year in which the program is offered.
 Please be mindful of Financial Aid deadlines!